jibbs1703/Tickit-Data-Lake/README.md

 data, into the bronze layer, in a separate bucket (usually more secure with more access restrictions compared to the source bucket).

+### Creating the Silver Data Tier

+The silver data tier takes the data a step further in its refinement as the data passes through extensive cleanup and validation.
+The silver tier sees the datatype standardization, filling and/or removal of null values, creation of desirable datatypes, detection and removal of duplicates, and to a certain degree, some data aggregation as some facts and dimension tables could be merged in the silver tier to allow downstream users utilize the data.